Ferroin/pysyspower/README.md

  * suspend()
  * hibernate()
  * hybrid_sleep()
+ * logout()
 They all work relatively similarly, determining first the type of system, and then running through known methods of effecting the requested operation on that system.
+None of them take any argument, and most are likely to never return.

 If the requested operation isn't supported, you'll get a UnsupportedOperationError.
 This means that either the current system